This is the One Surest Way to Catch Germs, Say Experts

 Health officials stress that the best way to stay healthy is good, old-fashioned common sense: Wash your hands thoroughly and frequently; avoid touching your mouth and nose; avoid people who are coughing and sneezing—all time-tested ways to avoid more minor illnesses like the common cold and flu.

 They're simple rules that, if followed, would make the world a healthier place.
 Here are the most common virus-spreading mistakes to avoid, no matter what time of year it is or what's going on in the news.
-Read on—and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Going Anywhere Sick